BinarSkugga/Skugga/README.md

 }
 ```
+Since MongoDB is single threaded my query builder is static here.
+You might also see that the initializer and
+connector logic are handle by you in the constructor.
+This is because the connector can return a wrapper and the
+initializer might require some pre-initialization.
+In this, this is the standard and expected setup for these two
+classes.

+> byId and doUpdate are protected because they automatically manipulate a cache.
+If you don't want this cache,
+> override id and update.

 ### Data Initializer
 The data initializer is a class that gets executed every time you start the server.
 This is mostly useful in